Metronoid/chronicler/content/systems/dice/time/Time.md

-# Time
+# **Time**

-When you’re playing out stories in the Chronicles of Darkness, time in the story can speed past or slow to a crawl compared to time in the real world.
-Weeks or months might pass in the space of a few words, while a tense negotiation plays out in real time — or takes even longer.
+The pace of time in the story can vary greatly compared to real life.
+A tense negotiation could take hours or weeks, while weeks or months could pass in just a few words.

-In addition to years, nights, and hours, the Chronicles of Darkness also uses five units of dramatic time.
-These build on one another, from shortest to longest.
+There are five units of dramatic time used in the game, starting with the smallest:

-• **Turn** — The smallest increment of time, a turn lasts for about three seconds.
-A character can perform a single instant action in a turn.
-Turns normally only matter in combat or other dramatic and stressful situations.
+• **Turn** (3 sec) - A character can perform a single instant action during a turn, used mainly in combat or stressful situations.

-• **Scene** — Much like a scene in a play, a scene in a roleplaying game is the time spent dealing with a single, specific event.
-The Storyteller frames the scene, describing what’s going on, and it’s up to the players to resolve the event or conflict.
-A scene might be played out in turns, progress in real time, or skip forward, depending on dramatic necessity.
+• **Scene** - A scene is a specific event and its resolution.
+The storyteller sets the scene and players resolve it.
+The scene can be played in turns or progress in real time.

-• **Chapter** — A chapter is the collection of scenes that happen during one game session.
-From the moment you sit down and start playing to the point where you pack up your dice, you’re playing out a chapter of your story.
+• **Chapter** - A collection of scenes that occur during one game session.

-• **Story** — A story tells an entire tale, following the dramatic arc of a related series of events.
-It might be comprised of several chapters or be completed in just one.
-It has an introduction, rising tension, a number of twists, and a climax that brings things to a conclusion.
+• **Story** - A complete tale with an introduction, rising tension, twists, and a conclusion.
+Can be made up of multiple chapters or just one.

-• **Chronicle** — The big picture; a chronicle is the collection of interlinked stories that involve your characters.
-They might be linked by a common theme or overarching plotline, or they may only share characters and locations.
-As your story progresses, the players and Storyteller work together to create an ongoing chronicle.
+• **Chronicle** - A collection of interconnected stories involving the characters.
+They can be linked by a common theme or plotline or just shared characters and locations.
+The storyteller and players work together to create an ongoing chronicle